SimantDhakal/FlutterAPIRetreival/README.md

 # FlutterReterivalApp

-On going project to demostrate, how can we fetch data from api and display in card
+On going project to demostrate, how to fetch data from api and display in card

 ## Getting Started